FLATLAY/flatlayWiki/creator-user-story.md

 ![Screenshot 194](/uploads/screenshot-194.png "Screenshot 194")

-* All  posts and all collections of user are displaying here, and the user can switch between two tab [posts/collections]
+* All  posts and all collections of user are displaying here, and the user can switch between two tab [posts/collections] In  the collection tab, the list of the collection that the user created them are displayed.
+In every collection, the list of product that user added in, are shown.
+Also, when the users viewed the collection, they can do some other activity such as add product to another collection, remove the product from the collection , like products, add the product to cart and buy the product.

 ![Screenshot 164](/uploads/screenshot-164.png "Screenshot 164")